 Australia-wide recycling tips

 Zero Waste Week is approaching - and here are some tips on how to reduce your landfill.
 To prepare for Zero-Waste Week, here are some handy places you can go, no matter where you are in Australia, to recycle used items and products that many people think can't be recycled.
 It's not an exhaustive list, but it's a start.

-.
-Ink cartridges – Australia Post, Office Works, Harvey Norman and more.
-Search for sites near you here
+- Ink Cartridges – Australia Post, Office Works, Harvey Norman and more.
+Search for sites near you here.

-.
-Used bras and swimwear – can be donated to Project Uplift who give them to women who cannot afford these things.
-Soft plastics (plastic shopping bags, chip bags, snack wrappers, glad wrap) – can be dropped off to Redcycle collection points at supermarkets, which then transforms them into useful items such as park benches and fencing.
+- Used Bras and Swimwear – can be donated to Project Uplift who give them to women who cannot afford these things.

+- Soft Plastics (plastic shopping bags, chip bags, snack wrappers, glad wrap) – can be dropped off to Redcycle collection points at supermarkets, which then transforms them into useful items such as park benches and fencing.
 Their site explains how to do a scrunch test and locate a bin near you.

 Planet Friendly Packaging acknowledges the traditional custodians of the land on which we work.
 Our thoughts go out to everyone affected by COVID-19.
 Stay safe.